missteek/cpts-quick-references/module/command injection.md

 # Skills Assessment - Command Injection

+>Presented with login page to web application, `Tiny File Manager 2.4.6`.
 >After logging in as the user `guest` with a password of `guest` the landing page list files in folder and there is functions on each listed files in web folder.

 ![cmd-inject-skill-assess-landing-page](/images/cmd-inject-skill-assess-landing-page.png)